algolab-quantique/pauliarray/documentation/source/tutorials/fermion_to_qubit_mapping.rst

 Fermion to Qubit Mapping
 ========================

 In this tutorial we will see how to map a fermionic Hamiltonian to a qubit Hamiltonian using PauliArray.
-We will also make a comparaison with similar tools provided in qiskit and show that PauliArray accomplish the same task much faster.
+We will also make a comparison with similar tools provided in Qiskit and show that PauliArray accomplish the same task much faster.

 ---------------------------------
-Fermionic Hamiltonian with qiskit
+Fermionic Hamiltonian with Qiskit
 ---------------------------------

-As a starting point we will use qiskit to generate the fermionic Hamiltonian (:code:`FermioncOp`) for the :math:`\text{N}_2` molecule.
+As a starting point, we will use Qiskit to generate the fermionic Hamiltonian (:code:`FermioncOp`) for the :math:`\text{N}_2` molecule.

 .. code:: python